Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 apt-get install -y ansible git netcat-openbsd

 Another solution would be to change the inventory.ini-file to not enable "StrictHostKeyChecking", which automatically accepts all hostkeys without asking.
 This would solve the same problem, but that would also compromise the security due to disabling the SSH-keyverification permanently.
-The known_host solution is saving the keys during start-up and if the keys changes och gets manupilated the SSH will alarm - which is much safer.
+The known_host solution is saving the keys during start-up and if the keys changes or gets manipulated the SSH will alarm - which is much safer.

 ### UPDATE:
 Due to problems with the loop not finding the VMs after creating the control node we changed to using vagrants SSH-keys instead of our own.
 This led to changes in both the vagrant file and the inventory.ini.